Homeschooling international status and statistics: Poland

-Homeschooling is only allowed on highly regulated terms, but it is increasingly a popular option.
+Homeschooling is de jure only allowed on highly regulated terms.
+De facto it is increasingly a popular option.
 Every child must be enrolled in a school (the school does not need to be a public school).
 The school principal may, but is not obliged to, allow of homeschooling a particular child.
 Usually the permission is just a formality and it is fairly easy to receive it.
 Homeschooled children are required to pass annual exams covering material in school curriculum, and failure on an exam automatically terminates the homeschooling permit.
-Even though it may seem difficult to homeschool in Poland, parents can choose a "homeschool friendly" school", where both children and parents can get support, where different trips or meetings for home schoolers can be organized.
-As of November 2020, 15 034 children were homeschooled in Poland (up from 10 976 in the 2019–20 school year), according to Poland's Ministry of Education.
+Even though it may seem difficult to homeschool in Poland, parents can choose a "homeschool friendly" school", where both children and parents can get support, where different trips or meetings for homeschooled students can be organized.
+As of February 2024, 54 936 children were homeschooled in Poland (up from 10 976 in the 2019–20 school year), according to Poland's Ministry of Education.